luminarily/bookofmormon/about.md

 I have created this website / blog to address these issues.

+\*Please note: Most, if not all, of the stylized text (italics, bold, etc...) in scriptures I share is my own - added for emphasis.

 **DISCLAIMER** - Obviously, these are MY views and do not necessarily reflect those of The Church of Jesus Christ of Latter-Day Saints.
 This website is in no way affiliated with the Church.
 I am an agent unto myself.